-As noted on the form, beginning in 2001 the Legislature has given filers the option of reporting based on either thresholds that are comparative (usually, based on percentage values) or thresholds that are based on absolute dollar values.
+As noted on the form, filers have the option of reporting based on either thresholds that are comparative (usually, based on percentage values) or thresholds that are based on absolute dollar values.
 The instructions on the following pages specifically describe the different thresholds.
 Check the box that reflects the choice you have made.
 You must use the type of threshold you have chosen for each part of the form.
 In other words, if you choose to report based on absolute dollar value thresholds, you cannot use a percentage threshold on any part of the form.